Karera-o/rent-backend/guest_booking_payment_flow.md

 5. Guest proceeds to payment **using either `/api/payments/guest-intents` or `/api/payments/quick-intent`**
 6. System creates a payment intent for the booking
 7. Guest enters payment details and completes payment
+8. **OPTIONAL**: Frontend can call `/api/payments/guest/confirm` for backend confirmation
-8. System marks the booking as paid
+9. System marks the booking as paid (either via frontend confirmation or Stripe webhooks)
-9. Guest receives confirmation email with booking details
+10. Guest receives confirmation email with booking details

+## Payment Confirmation Options for Guests

+### Option 1: Automatic (Recommended)
+- Payment is confirmed automatically via Stripe webhooks
+- No additional API calls needed
+- More reliable and handles edge cases

+### Option 2: Manual Backend Confirmation
+- Frontend calls `/api/payments/guest/confirm` after successful Stripe payment
+- Provides immediate feedback to the user
+- Good for user experience but requires additional error handling

 ## Benefits of This Approach